 This section affirms the principle that the university, as an institution, ought to maintain a position of neutrality on the "public policy controversies of the day."
 As noted in the introductory section, the language here is aspirational.
-The university system is instructed to "strive" to remain neutral, as an institution, on the public policy controversies of the day, while the determination of what constitutes neutrality is left to the discretion of the university governing board.
-The annual report required by section 2 of the model bill will help provide oversight to facilitate neutrality and address administrative practices that disregard or breach institutional neutrality.
+The university system is instructed to "attempt" to remain neutral, as an institution, on the public policy controversies of the day, while the determination of what constitutes neutrality is left to the discretion of the university governing board.
+The annual report required by Section 2 of the model bill will help provide oversight to facilitate neutrality and address administrative practices that disregard or breach institutional neutrality.
+As the provision makes clear, no institution can be perfectly neutral.
+Universities must, for example, be able to advocate for tuition increases and other matters essential to their day-to-day functioning.
+That is why the boundaries of institutional neutrality must remain a matter of judgment for university administrators, to be addressed by a committee of trustees in the annual oversight report.

-Despite the aspirational language, divestment of university holdings on political grounds would be a fairly straightforward violation of the principle of institutional neutrality.
+Despite the aspirational language, in our view, divestment of university holdings on political grounds would clearly raise neutrality issues.
 So, too, would inappropriate political pressures on students from official university offices (for example, an office of sustainability) be potentially subject to intervention by the university governing board in defense of the principle of institutional neutrality.
+But again, the boundaries of the neutrality principle are ultimately a matter of judgment, to be determined by administrators and governing boards.

-In addition to the basic affirmation of the principle of institutional neutrality, Section 1.10 also directly prohibits the university from requiring students or faculty to publicly express a given view of social policy.
+In addition to the basic affirmation of the principle of institutional neutrality, Section 1(K) also directly prohibits the university from requiring students or faculty to publicly express a given view of social policy.

 This section takes into account that when the university speaks, it does so with funds that have likely not been given to it for that purpose.
-This raises the risk that students and faculty could be compelled to fund or be associated with speech they disagree with and that puts the university in the position of making content-based decisions about what speech to fund.19 Compelling members of the university community to support speech burdens their First Amendment rights, since the right to free speech includes the right not to speak.20 The bedrock principle of the model bill is that members of the university community should not be required to surrender their First Amendment rights in order to participate in the life of the university; protectecting the right not to speak is equally important to preserve First Amendment freedoms.
+This raises the risk that students and faculty could be compelled to fund or be associated with speech they disagree with and that puts the university in the position of making content-based decisions about what speech to fund.
+Compelling members of the university community to support speech burdens their First Amendment rights, since the right to free speech includes the right not to speak.
+The bedrock principle of the model bill is that members of the university community should not be required to surrender their First Amendment rights in order to participate in the life of the university; protecting the right not to speak is equally important to preserve First Amendment freedoms.